Elaine Tierney Biography

 Role: Editor: Editor Research Report / Guest Editor, V&A Online Journal

-My research concerns c17th and c18th Europe and, in particular, the practical realisation of early modern festivals.
-This work uses objects, including triumphal arches, scaffolds, fireworks and bonfires, to explore processes of designing, making, project management and participation and shifts how festivals are used as evidence of the dissemination of political ideas in the early modern city.
+My research, both past and present, concerns the material culture of politics in 17th- and 18th-century Europe and, in particular, the practical realisation of early modern festivals.
+This work uses objects, including triumphal arches, scaffolds, fireworks and bonfires, to explore processes of designing, making, project management and participation, and shifts how festivals are used as evidence of the dissemination of political ideas in the early modern city.

-At the V&A, I have contributed to projects including the exhibition and catalogue, Baroque: Style in the Age of Magnificence, 1620-1800, and the BBC4 television series, Handmade in Britain.
+Part of the Victoria and Albert Museum’s Research Department since 2006, I have contributed to projects including the exhibition and catalogue, Baroque: Style in the Age of Magnificence 1620–1800, and the Handmade in Britain television series, a collaboration between the V&A and BBC4.

 Handmade in Britain, V&A/BBC4 Partnership (2012-13)